amient/hello-kafka-streams/README.md

 Some of the features of Kafka used in this demo are only available since the 0.10.x release.

-If you're using Confluent Platform Alpha1 tech.preview you need to switch to the [cp branch of this demo](https://github.com/amient/hello-kafka-streams/tree/cp).

 ## Setup local environment

 The master branch of this demo uses 0.10.x features of Apache Kafka so all you need to do is clone and install kafka